-The expression of their faith was in keeping with Judaism, for it was not the intention of the Messiah to start another religion.
+As well, the expression of their faith was entirely in keeping with Judaism, for it was not the intention of the Messiah to start another religion.

 But we see from the Brit Chadashah (New Testament) that disagreements first arose between Jewish Believers after the Gentiles began coming to faith.